 Today, we are going to show how to select every other row in Excel.
 While performing functions or formulas in multiple rows we may require selecting every other row.
-This allows users to perform different task by selecting their desired alternate rows.
+This allows users to perform different tasks by selecting their desired alternate rows.
 Here, we will select alternate rows by using different methods like the picture below.

-6 Ways to Select Every Other Row in Excel
+Select Every Other Row in Excel

 In this article, we will show 6 handy ways to select every other row in Excel.
 To make the explanation visible and clearer I’m going to use a dataset.
 The dataset is about the sales information of a certain tech shop.
 There are 4 columns in the dataset which are Sales Rep, Region, Product, and Sales.
 These columns are the total sales information for a particular product by a sales representative.